-49. An in-kind dividend payment would not decrease Treasury's funding commitment because only when the Companies receive "funding under the Commitment" does its size decrease.
+- 60. Moreover, even if the Agencies and the Companies had taken a different view of the express terms of the PSPAs, there was never any risk that payment of dividends would render the Companies insolvent since it would have been illegal for either Company to pay a dividend that would render it insolvent. - 61.
+An in-kind dividend payment would not decrease Treasury's funding commitment because only when the Companies receive "funding under the Commitment" does its size decrease.
 Fannie and Freddie Amended and Restated Senior Preferred Stock Purchase Agreements ("PSPA") § 1.
 Thus, as the Congressional Research Service has acknowledged, under the PSPAs' original terms the Companies could "pay a 12% annual senior preferred stock dividend indefinitely."
 N. ERIC WEISS, CONG.
 RESEARCH SERV., RL34661, FANNIE MAE'S AND FREDDIE MAC'S FINANCIAL PROBLEMS (Aug.
 10, 2012).
-In other words, because of the paymentin-kind option, there was no risk-none whatsoever-that the PSPAs would force Fannie and Freddie to exhaust Treasury's funding commitment to facilitate the payment of dividends.

-50. Finally, the PSPAs provided for the Companies to pay Treasury a quarterly periodic commitment fee "intended to fully compensate [Treasury] for the support provided by the ongoing Commitment."
+In other words, because of the payment-in-kind option, there was no risk-none whatsoever-that the PSPAs would force Fannie and Freddie to exhaust Treasury's funding commitment to facilitate the payment of dividends. - 62.
+Finally, the PSPAs provided for the Companies to pay Treasury a quarterly periodic commitment fee "intended to fully compensate [Treasury] for the support provided by the ongoing Commitment."
 PSPA § 3.2(a).
 The periodic commitment fee was to be set for five-year periods by agreement of the Companies and Treasury, but Treasury had the option to waive it for up to a year at a time.
 Treasury has exercised this option and has never received a periodic commitment fee under the PSPAs.
+Even if the fee had been charged, the Companies were always free under the express terms of the PSPAs to pay the fee in-kind with additional senior preferred stock rather than in cash, a fact that Freddie's auditor recognized in a document produced in the CFC case.

-51. The PSPAs and the Government Stock Certificates explicitly contemplate that the Companies could pay down the liquidation preference and that when it is paid down "in full, such [Government Stock] shares shall be deemed to have been redeemed."
+- 63. The PSPAs and the Government Stock Certificates explicitly contemplate that the Companies could pay down the liquidation preference and that when it is paid down "in full, such [Government Stock] shares shall be deemed to have been redeemed."
 Certificate §§ 3(c), 4(c).
 Indeed, the PSPAs were "structure[d]" to "enhance the probability of both Fannie Mae and Freddie Mac ultimately repaying amounts owed."
 Action Memorandum for Secretary Paulson (Sept.
-7, 2008).

-52. The PSPAs prohibit Fannie and Freddie from declaring and paying dividends on any securities junior to Treasury's Government Stock unless full cumulative dividends have been paid to Treasury on its Government Stock for the then-current and all past dividend periods.

-53. In approving the exercise of Treasury's temporary authority under HERA to purchase securities of the Companies, Treasury Secretary Paulson determined (1) "[u]nder conservatorship, Fannie Mae and Freddie Mac will continue to operate as going concerns"; (2) "Fannie Mae and Freddie Mac may emerge from conservatorship to resume independent operations"; and (3) "[c]onservatorship preserves the status and claims of the preferred and common shareholders."
+7, 2008). - 64.
+The PSPAs prohibit Fannie and Freddie from declaring and paying dividends on any securities junior to Treasury's Government Stock unless full cumulative dividends have been paid to Treasury on its Government Stock for the then-current and all past dividend periods. - 65.
+In approving the exercise of Treasury's temporary authority under HERA to purchase securities of the Companies, Treasury Secretary Paulson determined (1) "[u]nder conservatorship, Fannie Mae and Freddie Mac will continue to operate as going concerns"; (2) "Fannie Mae and Freddie Mac may emerge from conservatorship to resume independent operations"; and (3) "[c]onservatorship preserves the status and claims of the preferred and common shareholders."
 Action Memorandum for Secretary Paulson (Sept.
 7, 2008).

-Treasury and FHFA Amend the Purchase Agreements To Increase Treasury's Funding Commitment
+Treasury and FHFA Amend the Purchase Agreements To Increase Treasury's Funding Commitment amendment Treasury's total commitment to each Company increased from \$100 billion to \$200 billion.

-54. On May 6, 2009, the Agencies amended the terms of the Purchase Agreements to increase Treasury's funding commitment to both Fannie and Freddie.
-In particular, under the amendment Treasury's total commitment to each Company increased from \$100 billion to \$200 billion.
+66. On May 6, 2009, the Agencies amended the terms of the Purchase Agreements to increase Treasury's funding commitment to both Fannie and Freddie.
+In particular, under the